 I am an older adult on multiple medications.
 I have developed problems with reflux.
-What are the common medications that may affect the tone of the LES?
-What can I take to correct the problem?
+What are the common medications that may affect the tone of the lower esophageal sphincter (LES)?

 The medications most likely to cause clinical problems are the calcium channel blockers and theophyllines.
 Calcium channel blockers are commonly used for high blood pressure and angina.
 Theophyllines are oral medications, commonly used for asthma and breathing difficulty.
 These types of medications weaken the lower esophageal sphincter, making it easier for stomach acid to reflux into the esophagus.

 First, try to switch the offending medication to something else.
 There are many types of medications available to treat high blood pressure.
 The inhalers for asthma and other breathing problems probably cause less reflux than the oral theophyllines.

 I have serious heartburn several times during the day and night.
 I have found that a teaspoonful of baking soda in a little water gives me fast relief.
 Is this harmful?
 I have been taking it for several months now.

 Secondly, the sodium content of baking soda is not healthy, particularly for people with heart problems, high blood pressure, or kidney disease.
 There are other antacids that will work just as well with fewer consequences.

 First, there are many people who suffer from frequent heartburn.
 Second, there are people who have infrequent heartburn, but it is predictable before a large or a late meal, for example.
 Third, nearly everyone has episodes of heartburn and wants immediate relief.

-There are a number of proton pump inhibitors (PPI's).
+There are a number of proton pump inhibitors (PPIs).
 These medications greatly decrease, but do not eliminate, the production of stomach acid.
 It is the stomach acid that is causing the symptoms.
 They will greatly decrease, if not eliminate heartburn before it happens.
-These five medicines have similar efficacy, and very few side effects.
+These six medicines have similar efficacy, and very few side effects.
 They work best if they can be taken before a meal.

 The H2 receptor blockers modestly decrease stomach acid production.
-They are inexpensive, so some managed care organizations often insist that their patients take them instead of the more expensive and more effective PPI's.
+They are inexpensive, so some managed care organizations often insist that their patients take them instead of the more expensive and more effective PPIs.
 However, if the H2 blockers don't work well, patients can usually get a PPI if needed.